Environmental Impact Assessment Ordinance

 3.1 The guiding principle for ecological assessment shall be that:

-1. areas and/or habitats of ecological importance (e.g. those listed in Note 1 and 2 of Appendix A) shall be conserved as far as possible.
-Any project that is likely to result in adverse ecological impacts in areas of ecological importance shall not normally be permitted unless the project is necessary; it has been proven that no other practical and reasonable alternatives are available, and, adequate on-site and/or off-site mitigation measures are to be employed;
+- areas and/or habitats of ecological importance (e.g. those listed in Note 1 and 2 of Appendix A) shall be conserved as far as possible.
+Any project that is likely to result in adverse ecological impacts in areas of ecological importance shall not normally be permitted unless the impacts can be minimized and/or compensated;

-5. any off-site measures shall be determined during the EIA study in accordance with the guidelines laid down in this technical memorandum, in particular this annex and Annex 8.
+- any mitigation measures shall be determined during the EIA study in accordance with the guidelines laid down in this technical memorandum, in particular this Annex and Annex 8.

 4.1 An ecological assessment shall consist of 5 parts of equal importance:

-5. recommendations of the need for and the scope of an appropriate monitoring and audit programme.
+- recommendations of the need for and the scope of ecological monitoring and audit programme.

 5. Assessment Methodology